Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group26____VeronikaPister_RohitKandula_AdityaChandrasekar/GROUP26_Final_Project.md

 *[Fig 2](https://www.javatpoint.com/supervised-machine-learning): Supervised learning follows the general workflow displayed above.
 The left half of the image depicts the labeled data which characterizes supervised learning.*

 Supervised learning describes the machine learning algorithms which train on labeled input data in order to classify or otherwise analyze testing data.
 This is in opposition to unsupervised learning which does not interact with labeled data.
-In previous chapters, we have already discussed the supervised algorithms k nearest neighbors (kNN), linear regression, and support vector machines.
+In previous chapters, we have already discussed the following supervised algorithms: k nearest neighbors (kNN), linear regression, and support vector machines.
 Some other common supervised learning algorithms are naive bayes, decision trees, and most recently neural networks.

 1. **Naive Bayes**: These algorithms assume a strong independence between different features of input data.
 All methods dubbed “naive bayes” are relatively simple probabilistic algorithms which are inspired by the Bayes’ theorem.
 2. **Decision trees**: Decision tree learning algorithms depend on a predictive decision tree to anticipate the value of a variable of interest.
 3. **Neural Networks**: Neural networks computationally mimic the convergence of neurons within the human brain.
 Famously, neural networks are a complex sequence of algorithms to reduce features through a progression of “artificial neurons” and weighted edges which represent the propagating neural signals.

 For the purpose of this chapter, we can assume all of these algorithms are a black box with specific input and output formats.
-The question remains: how can we use the supervised learning algorithms to tackle large scale bioinformatics problems?
+The question remains: how can we use supervised learning algorithms to tackle large scale bioinformatics problems?
 The answer is in formatting input data.
 The real effort of machine learning in bioinformatics is learning how to frame input data in the most advantageous way.
 This process is called “feature selection”.

 ### Feature Generation & Selection
 ![](./img/feature_generation.png)
 *Fig 3: This shows the translation of biological data into a vector of features.*

 At a high level, feature generation is the act of turning input data into an interpretable vector for algorithmic consumption.
 Feature generation is a very complex process to fully describe.
 In its most simplistic form, it is choosing relevant quantifiable “features” of non quantifiable data.
 Take for example, a protein.
 To input a protein as training data into an algorithm, it must be reduced to key elements.
 For example, the amino acid sequence, the amino acid distribution, or the amino acid transitions can be used to represent a protein.
 Selecting the most useful features is another endeavour that requires extensive statistical analysis or manual expertise.
 Statistician George Box once sagely quipped "All models are wrong, but some are useful".
 This very much applies to feature selection [[2]](#Works-Cited).
-Once features have been decided, they are ogranized into a single vector for each variable of testing data.
+Once features have been decided, they are ogranized by a single vector for each variable of testing data.

 ---
 ## Predicting Protein Function